berichsen/DarkOceanEyes/README.md

 ##Why us?
 If we didn't tackle this issue, would someone else?
 We found the answer to be a resounding no!
-Yes, there are organizations that are making nice progress with ocean explortation, but we find this progress to be slow and uninspiring.
+Yes, there are organizations that are making nice progress with ocean exploration, but we find this progress to be slow and uninspiring.
+We want this done faster because we understand that time is not on our side!

+##How To Contribute?
+Click on the 'HowtoContribute' folder and read 'Our ways of working'.
+We need expertist in mechanical, electrical, optical, software and naval engineering!

+##Questions on Contributing?
+Email me at